jonesd/jonesd.github.io/resume.md

 [http://www.dgjones.info](http://www.dgjones.info)  [david@dgjones.info](mailto:david@dgjones.info)

 Software developer with 20 years of commercial experience working on products and custom development projects.
-Advocate for agile development approaches, and have worked using variations of XP since 2000.
 I have been in team lead, technical lead, architect, and coaching roles, in addition to daily coding.

-I want to work on things that matter to people and are created by people who care.

 My preference is to be a member of a small development team, who are collectively responsible for all phases of development and delivery.
 I like the greater involvement of users found in product development.
 Where possible I aim for automating as much as possible, including testing and delivery.
-Good software is difficult, so I'm always trying to improve and learning from others.
+Advocate for agile development approaches, and have worked using variations of XP since 2000.

 Recently used technologies: Java, JavaScript, NodeJS, Heroku, AngularJS, AWS, MongoDB, Docker.